jtcash/OwonB41T/README.md

 # OwonB41T
 A Windows Bluetooth(BLE) client for the Owon B41T+ multimeter.
-Any BLE adaptor is compatible, so no dongle needed!
+Any BLE adaptor is compatible, so no Special Dongle needed!
 Requires Windows 10
 I will be posting binaries in the future, but you should be able to compile this yourself if your Visual Studio environment is up to date.